9 dead, 26 injured in shooting in Dayton, Ohio

 The shooting happened at 1:07 a.m. in the Oregon District, where a single gunman, wearing body armor, opened fire in the outside area, according to Mayor Nan Whaley.
 The shooter was armed with an assault rifle that used a high-capacity magazine carrying .223 caliber ammunition and extra magazines.

 Nearby officers shot and killed the shooter in less than one minute.
-Mayor Whaley said without the quick response of responding officers, hundreds more could be dead.
+Mayor Nan Whaley said without the quick response of those officers, hundreds more could be dead.

-Officials have identified the shooter but are not yet sharing a name as they continue to gather evidence and establish a motive.

 "I just question when is enough enough?"
 Mayor Whaley said, noting this is the 250th mass shooting in the U.S. this year, with El Paso being 249.